maheswari-pinneti/Maheswari-Pinneti/README.md

 ## 👋 Hey there, I’m Maheswari Pinneti

 🚀 **Frontend Developer** | **Generative AI Enthusiast** | **Python & Flask Developer**
-from India Passionate about building intelligent, responsive, and scalable web apps with a creative touch 💡
 </div>

 ---